Vertexo/DirtRallySiteProject/README.md

 # DirtRallySiteProject

-Link to project website: http://138.68.81.72/drivers_order_by/overall/overall_points/
+Link to my project website: http://138.68.81.72/drivers_order_by/overall/overall_points/

-Official Dirt Rally site: https://www.dirtgame.com/us/events
+Official Dirt Rally site for web scraping: https://www.dirtgame.com/us/events

 <br>

 ### Short annotation about this site:

+This hobby project includes competition statistics database and website for Dirt Rally racing simulator.
+The website is published and currently used by Dirt Rally clients.
+At the base of the project is data scraping from the game’s official website.
+Python and Django framework are used for back-end programming.
+PostgreSQL as database and DigitalOcean as cloud service on Ubuntu operating system.

-This project emerged from my hobby - simracing (simulator/game - Dirt Rally)
+This project emerged from my hobby - esports racing simulator (simulator/game - Dirt Rally).

-The reason I made this leaderboards site is because as a competitive person I like statistics when it comes to sports or any other competition.
-Unfortunately there seems to be lack of statistics to determine drivers' skills or proficiency by visiting the official Dirt Rally website.
-There were no any ranks or leaderboards to determine the fastest or the most stable drivers by finished events.
-Who has finished in first place, Top 10 or top 100 more times than any other competitor, or which country has the best drivers.
+The reason I made this leaderboards site is lack of statistics an rankings at the official Dirt Rally website.
+There for it is quite hard to valuate competitors by their skill level.
+On the original website, there are no appropriate long term leaderboards or ranks to determine the fastest or most stable competitors.
+On this project's website I have accumutaled data and statistics for top 1st place, in top 3 places, in top 10 places finishers and many other statistics.
+The same all statiscics have been calculated by countries also.

 This site will scrap all completed events information from official site and upload it on the server.

 I taught myself programming and web development by making this site.
-Some areas of the site may still be under development.

 In upper right corner of the site you can see "Database active since: 07.27.2018".
 It is date, I started working on this site and scraping official events data.
 So the oldest Daily and Daily 2 event on this site is from 07.27.2018.